 skmurphy: In the markets we operate in we like them to understand what’s involved in an orchestrated sale.
 The early sales are still going to remain complex; it’s not going to become a transaction for a while.
 So, you need somebody who has done that.
 It may be someone that has ambitions to be a sales manager, or may have been a sales manager who was willing to take a step back for a year to be able to then help you build a team.

-One other mistake we see folks make, not so much the bootstrappers because they just don’t have the money, but we’ll see teams with venture funding that’ll go hire, you know a VP of sales, two sales managers, four sales people.
-They don’t have training materials; they haven’t figured out how to manage a process; and you create this train wreck and you burn through a lot of cash.
+One other mistake we see folks make, not so much the bootstrappers because they just don’t have the money, but we’ll see teams with venture funding that will hire a VP of sales, two sales managers, four sales people.
+They don’t have training materials; they haven’t figured out how to manage a process; and they create this train wreck and they burn through a lot of cash.

 yegg: So in either case (bootstrap or venture), you’re saying you should definitely start with one person, get the process down, and then bring in more people.